Asset management with an ESG mandate

-The region below the curves in the pictures on the left hand side denotes the M-SD ratio-ESG score combinations that are dominated, in a M-SD ratio-ESG score sense, by the portfolios on the TEV frontier while the region above the curve denotes combinations that dominate the TEV frontier.
-Above the red curve there are ESG score-M-SD ratio combinations that yield a ratio higher than that of the TEV portfolio for a given ESG score.
-Some of them are attainable through a portfolio (they are on the right of mean-variance frontier) and therefore, when the ESG constraint is introduced, a higher M-SD ratio can be achieved thanks to the fact that different metrics (TEV and variance) are considered, i.e., adding an additional constraint to a TEV minimization problem can lead to a better variance outcome.
-This is shown by the dashed vertical line in correspondence of the two benchmarks, where the maximum M-SD ratio attainable through a portfolio is marked by the highest point of the dashed line.
+The region below the red curves in the pictures on the left hand side denotes the M-SD ratio-ESG score combinations that are dominated, in a M-SD ratio-ESG score sense, by the portfolios belonging to the TEV frontier while the region above the curves denotes combinations that dominate the TEV frontier.
+Above the red curve there are ESG score-M-SD ratio combinations that yield a ratio higher than that of the TEV portfolio frontier for a given ESG score.
+However, some of them are attainable through a feasible portfolio (they are on the right of mean-variance frontier) and when the ESG constraint is introduced, they can be achieved thanks to the fact that different metrics (TEV and variance) are considered, i.e., adding an additional constraint to a TEV minimization problem can lead to a better mean-variance outcome.
+This is shown by the dashed vertical line in correspondence of the two benchmarks, where the ESG constraint is binding, The highest point on the dashed line marks the maximum M-SD ratio attainable through a portfolio.